#461: Python in Neuroscience and Academic Labs Transcript

 43:59 I mean, I think there's kind of two kinds of people.

-44:01 There's people who program just because what is it?
+44:01 There's people who program just because, what is it?

 44:04 The programming is an art book or whatever.

-44:11 Like, I just think it's the coolest thing, like academic, but then there's the people
+44:11 I just think it's the coolest thing, like academic.

-44:15 who just kind of see it as like, it's a tool like anything else.
+44:14 But then there's the people who just kind of see it as like it's a tool like anything else.

-44:18 And so like you could be an expert in a drill or you could just know to pick up a drill.
+44:18 And so you could be an expert in a drill or you could just know to pick up a drill.

-44:23 That's kind of the majority of people is that it's just another tool in their toolkit to,
+44:23 That's kind of the majority of people is that it's just another tool in their toolkit, especially for a scientist, just to answer the question that you're trying to answer.

-44:32 And I would even flip the reverse where there's been some times where I've maybe even used
+44:32 And I would even flip the reverse where there's been some times where I've maybe even used Python too much.

-44:44 It's like, do I spend an hour automating this when I could do it in 10 minutes?
+44:43 It's like, do I spend an hour automating this when I could do it in 10 minutes?

-44:47 You got to do it a lot of times and all of a sudden the hour is worth it.
+44:46 You got to do it a lot of times and all of a sudden the hour is worth it.

 44:49 But if it turns out you don't.

-44:50 It's like, I might need this a year from now, so I might as well just write the script.
+44:50 It's like I might need this a year from now.

 44:54 Whereas I could just do it in Excel.

-44:56 That's pretty standard, standard problems we all run into in programming.
+44:57 Standard problems we all run into in programming.

-44:59 It's like, I'll write some code to do that or I could just be done with it for sure.
+45:01 Or I could just be done with it for sure.

 45:04 All right.